Materials for Space Exploration

 SpaceMat 2020 also virtual

-The symposium will take place as a hybrid event – on site and virtual.
+The symposium took place as a hybrid event – on site and virtual.

 The key features

-- all talks will be broadcasted via zoom to the registered conference participants;
+• all talks were broadcasted via zoom to the registered conference participants;

-- the "on-site hub" will be set up in a large meeting room at the campus of the University of Bremen;
+• the "on-site hub" was set up in a large meeting room at the campus of the University of Bremen;

-- poster sessions will take place online only, details can be found here.
+• poster sessions took place online only, details can be found here.

 Invited speakers